Wizard Arena™ Rules and Tutorial Video

 Summoning Spells are all Self-Healing and are put back on the bottom of your deck after casting.

-Famine Spells
+Famine Faction Spells

 The Necromancers of Nessinario live in a dark world of perpetual dusk and night.
 The Magic in this land is grim and they have learned to harness dark magic, which sometimes requires taking damage in order to deal damage.